Shopify/tapioca/README.md

 ### DSL compilers

 Contributions to existing DSL compilers are welcome.
-However, new compilers that support DSLs for gems should live outside of Tapioca.
+However, new compilers that support DSLs for gems other than Rails should live outside of Tapioca.
 Please refer to [writing custom dsl compilers](https://github.com/Shopify/tapioca?tab=readme-ov-file#writing-custom-dsl-compilers) for more information.

 ## License